-Termites are a serious household problem that every homeowner should deal with.
+Termites are a serious household problem that every homeowner should watch out for.
 In fact, a survey by Archicentre from the Royal Institute of Architects found that an estimated 130,000 Australian homes are ravaged by termites per year.
 The average cost of treatment and repair for these homes can go up to $10,000 per home according to AEPMA.

 What makes summer the termite season that you need to watch out for?

 In the warmer months of the year, you may see termites more often as they work for their colony.
 This increase in activity lies in termite biology.
 Termites are cold-blooded insects.
 They do not have the ability to generate their own body temperature.
 This means that temperature changes in the environment can also lead to changes in their physiology.

 Because of the warm temperature, summer is the best season for termites to swarm.
 During this period, the weather creates an ideal environment for termite breeding and exploration.

 The colony may also let loose flying termites that separate from their current colony to begin a new one.
 When they find a suitable place, the nest-building process will begin.
 This is why it’s important to guard your home from new termites looking to start their colonies.